 Your POS Needs to Be Part of the Coffee Shop Team

-Just like your managers and baristas, your POS should look and act on the part.
+Just like your managers and baristas, your POS should look and act the part.
 Decor-wise, it should fit in seamlessly with the rest of the coffee shop.
 It’s a central point but should not create a physical barrier to service or interaction with clients.
 Tablets and customer-facing displays are becoming increasingly popular in many coffee shops and bakeries.
-Performance wise, this should help make the process as prompt and smooth as possible, with an intuitive design and layout.
+Performance-wise, this should help make the process as prompt and smooth as possible, with an intuitive design and layout.

 Coffee orders can be detailed and extensive.
-So, your POS needs to be on top of that quad shot, vanilla, soy, half-caf extra foam, 180-degree cappuccino.
+So, your POS needs to be on top of that quad shot, vanilla, soy, half-caf extra foam, and 180-degree cappuccino.
 Creating ease of communication between staff is key for timely service while also, getting clients on their way as fast as possible, and back in the door the next morning.

 In a world of thin margins and an array of products, accurate and easy to manage inventory is invaluable for baristas, managers and owners alike.
 Running out of your most popular beans during a Sunday morning rush because you misordered during the week is never good for business.
 Neither is serving stale coffee that was roasted a month before grinding.
 Your inventory and sales reports should tell a story that will help you adapt your business in profitable ways and ensure reliability and consistency that customers love.

 A POS that tracks every product, sale and bundles data in ways that are easily interpretable can be the difference that leads to lasting success for your business.
 Analyzing your rate of transactions, product and labor costs, ebbs and flows of sales on the day, upsell options etc. can help pinpoint target areas of improvement and lead to new profits that are easier to reach than you might have imagined.